Keeping a smoke-free home and car

 - Smoke sticks to everything including carpets, cushions, car seats and your pet’s fur

-- It will improve the health of your pets
+- It can improve your health and the health of your family and pets

-- It may help you to cut down and eventually quit
+- Not smoking indoors may help you to cut down and eventually quit

-- Your house will look and smell fresher
+- Your home will look and smell fresher

-- Be sympathetic about smokers’ desire to smoke, but firm about your right to live in a smokefree home
+- Be sympathetic about a guest’s desire to smoke, but firm about your choice to keep a smoke free home